uamv/templates-mainwp-client-reports/README.md

 + Paste client report code into the *Report Body > Text Editor*.
 + Click ***Save Report***.
 + Click ***Send Test Email***.

+### Additional Resources
++ I've outlined use of these client report templates in more detail [here](https://typewheel.xyz/creating-another-stylish-client-report/) on my blog.